-In 2022, the City continued the 2045 General Plan Update (GPU), which is being undertaken in two phases.
+In 2023, the City continued the 2045 General Plan Update (GPU), which is being undertaken in two phases.
 Phase 1 includes updates to the Housing Element and Safety Element, the creation of a new Environmental Justice Element, an Industrial Lands Study, an Environmental Impact Report (EIR), and updates to the zoning code and map.
 The City engaged with Native American tribes in identifying ways to mitigate potential impacts to tribal cultural places.
 In addition, each element is supported by a Racial Equity Impact Analysis (REIA) that analyzes the goals, policies, and actions proposed in the Element to ensure they prioritize historically marginalized communities and maximize equitable outcomes.
-Phase 1 is slated to be completed by Fall 2023.
+Phase 1 was completed in Fall 2023.